-That is how the people of Easter Island viewed their universe before their first European contact.
+That is how the people of Easter Island viewed their world before their first European contact.
 Indeed, Easter Island is so remote that there was no contact with other Polynesian cultures, perhaps the most able seafaring peoples in the world at the time.

 The Easter Island moai are thought to represent the islanders’ ancestors whose spiritual energy, called mana, was channeled through the statues’ eyes to bless the people.
 This explains why the statues, once erected, faced inwards towards the land, rather than out to sea.

 The massacre referred to in the title of the episode refers to the wide-scale toppling of the statues off their ahu (stone platforms), presumably after a time of famine when the statues were no longer seen to fulfill their purpose — to ensure good fortune.
 The collapse of the cult of the moai led to the rise of the birdman cult centered on Orongo, a sacred ceremonial site on the island, which is also touched upon in the episode.
 Currently, it is not clear that the toppling of the moai can be attributed to any single cause.
 In addition to religious factors, inter-tribal warfare, earthquakes, and simple neglect may have contributed to the fall of the statues off their platforms.